visuality1337/FortniteCheatSRCUpdateEveryUpdate/README.md

 # Are you allowed to Publish it?
 I allow to publish but with credits.
+No CREDITS = GAY CLOWN

 # FortniteCheatSRCUpdateEveryUpdate
 A free FortniteCheatSRC. (get updated every update)

 # Injector and Mapper.
 Injector and Mapper only works for 1903 and 1909.
+Use smap and kdmapper.

 # SUPPORT
 IF YOU NEED HELP OPEN A GITHUB ISSUE.